Canon 1D Mark IV vs 1Ds

 Feature comparison: Canon 1D Mark IV vs 1Ds

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark IV and the 1Ds are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Canon 1Ds in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the 1D Mark IV and the 1Ds write their files to Compact Flash cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.